pabloinsente/pabloinsente.github.io/_posts/2020-05-15-intro-linear-algebra.md

 ### The 2 X 2 determinant

 Recall that matrices are invertible or nonsingular when their columns are linearly independent.
-By extension, the determinant, allow us to whether the columns of a matrix a linearly independent.
+By extension, the determinant allow us to whether the columns of a matrix a linearly independent.
 To understand this method, let's examine the $2 \times 2$ special case first.

-Consider a generic square matrix as:
+Consider a square matrix as:

 $$ \textit{A} =
 \begin{bmatrix}